bazel-contrib/SIG-rules-authors/go-tutorial.md

 The update-repos command is a very common way of running Gazelle.
-Gazelle scans sources in directories throughout the repository, then creates and updates build files.
+Gazelle scans sources in directories throughout the repository, then creates, and updates build files.
 The BUILD.bazel file includes an alias to run "update".

 Since we run that command a lot, we create the definition for it.

-Now we now have done the initial creation of the WORKSPACE and BUILD.bazel files.
+We now have done the initial creation of the WORKSPACE and BUILD.bazel files.
-Next we will use bazel to run the gazelle target.
+Next, we will use bazel to run the gazelle target.

 ## Run the gazelle commands

-As we previously mentioned we use bazel to run gazelle, and gazelle manages the BUILD.bazel files for us.
+We previously mentioned we use bazel to run gazelle, and gazelle manages the BUILD.bazel files for us.
 We are using bazelisk to manage and run bazel, but we will typically say "run bazel" instead of "run bazelisk".